jvs/knives/rules.md

 ### Four Traditional Suits (24 cards)
 Spades, Clubs, Diamonds, Hearts - each containing:

-- Ghost, Special, Maid, Jack, Queen, King (highest)
+- Ghost, Prank, Maid, Jack, Queen, King (highest)
 - King is highest, Ghost is lowest
-- Special cards rank between the Ghost and Maid

-### Special Cards
+### Prank Cards

+Each Prank card has a special effect.

-- Cat of Clubs: Lead the next trick
+- Clubs, “The Cat”: Lead the next trick
-- Dance of Diamonds: Swap a card with another player
+- Diamonds, “The Dance”: Swap a card with another player
-- Hound of Hearts: Choose a player to reveal a card
+- Hearts, “The Hound”: Choose a player to reveal a card
-- Snitch of Spades: Reveals a named card (except ghosts)
+- Spades, “The Snitch”: Reveals a named card (except ghosts)

+Prank cards have no effect on the final (6th) trick.

 ## Card Values (Coins)